 Beyond the Classroom

-Science 101, the Faculty's Indigenous Initiative, the Jade Project and other initiatives are designed to lessen economic, cultural and gender-based barriers to science education.
+Science 101 and the Faculty's Indigenous Initiative are designed to lessen economic, cultural and gender-based barriers to science education.

 The Faculty's Co-op programs and exchange programs encourage students to make their education a truly international experience.
 UBC Science also works to attract a geographically and culturally diverse student body, helping all undergraduates benefit from global perspectives.